jacklule/DataViz-Syllabus/WeeklySchedule/day10.md

 - [The work of Ben Jones at Tableau](http://www.tableau.com/about/blog/contributors/ben-jones)
 - Designing for Interactivity: [On the challenges of interative AND mobile](https://www.journalism.co.uk/news/how-the-wall-street-journal-approaches-data-interactives-on-mobile/s2/a574385/) by Elliot Bentley, of the Wall Street Journal

-## Principles: In Class
-- Quiz on Days 9 and 10

 ## Practice: In Class

 - Download (or perhaps connect directly to Google Sheets from Tableau), this [data set on Ethnicity at Lehigh](https://docs.google.com/spreadsheets/d/12NuHCygG7XaS4Nd0GHgStiEWUjXYpYXuC2Ru2ntLnWw/edit?usp=sharing)